apache/incubator-myriad/README.md

 [![Build Status](https://travis-ci.org/mesos/myriad.svg)](https://travis-ci.org/mesos/myriad)

-Myriad is a mesos framework designed for scaling YARN clusters on Mesos.
-Myriad can expand or shrink one or more YARN clusters in response to events as per configured rules and policies.
+Myriad is a mesos framework designed for scaling a YARN cluster on Mesos.
+Myriad can expand or shrink the resources managed by a YARN cluster in response to events as per configured rules and policies.

 The name _Myriad_ means, _countless or extremely great number_.
 In context of the project, it allows one to expand overall resources managed by Mesos, even when the cluster under mesos management runs other cluster managers like YARN.